 What do you look for in an application?
 How can I stand out?

 When reviewing applications, we look for academic character, impact and initiative, and overall match across your application materials.
-See our Application Information for a breakdown of these qualities.
+See Crafting Your Strongest Application for a breakdown of these qualities.

 How many applications do you typically receive?

 The most up-to-date numbers for the incoming class, including the number of applications we received, can be found under Fast Facts.